2021 Convention in the Clouds 2.0November 12-14, 2021

 Our headlining guest artists are Philadelphia based Ekaterina Skliar and Alexey Alexandrov, who will perform as the Alexandrov-Skliar Duo, in addition to being our Sectional leaders and offering workshops.

 LA based classical guitarist Buzz Gravelle, is a new face at CMSA.
-Buzz will lead a Pre-Convention Techniques Class for guitar, be the Sectional leader for En Masse, as well as give workshops and a concert.
+Buzz is the guitar Sectional leader for En Masse and will present both a concert and workshop.

-Portland artist Tim Connell, already well-known to most of us as a master of multiple genres, but particularly choro, will offer the Pre-Convention Techniques Class for mandolin, as well as some daytime and nighttime workshops.
-For his evening concert, Tim will form a duo with Cesar Garabini, New York City based choro guitarist extraordinaire.
+Portland artist Tim Connell, already well-known to most of us as a master of multiple genres, but particularly choro, will offer a workshop on “Your Pathway to Mandolin Practice Success.”

 The legendary Evan J. Marshall, also from Los Angeles, whose name is synonymous with the rebirth of ‘Duo’ style of playing, will give workshops and a concert.

-Rounding out the program will be August Watters, a specialist on mandocello, who will lead Sectionals, give workshops and a concert.
+Rounding out the program will be August Watters, a specialist on mandocello, who will lead the mandocello Sectional, give workshops and a concert.